ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Sonic Adventure 2 Battle/setup_en.md

 ## Installation Procedures

+1. Install Sonic Adventure 2: Battle from Steam.

+2. Launch the game at least once without mods.

-1. Install Sonic Adventure 2 Mod Loader as per its instructions.
+3. Install Sonic Adventure 2 Mod Loader as per its instructions.

-2. The folder you installed the Sonic Adventure 2 Mod Loader into will now have a /mods directory.
+4. The folder you installed the Sonic Adventure 2 Mod Loader into will now have a /mods directory.

-3. Unpack the Archipelago Mod into this folder, so that "/mods/SA2B_Archipelago" is a valid path.
+5. Unpack the Archipelago Mod into this folder, so that "/mods/SA2B_Archipelago" is a valid path.

-4. From the SA2B_Archipelago folder, copy the APCpp.dll, move up two folders to where the sonic2app.exe is, and paste the APCpp.dll
+6. From the SA2B_Archipelago folder, copy the APCpp.dll, move up two folders to where the sonic2app.exe is, and paste the APCpp.dll

-5. Launch the SA2ModManager.exe and make sure the SA2B_Archipelago mod is listed and enabled.
+7. Launch the SA2ModManager.exe and make sure the SA2B_Archipelago mod is listed and enabled.

 ## Joining a MultiWorld Game